ammarlodhi255/fine-grained-approach-to-wrist-pathology-recognition/README.md

 ```

 ### 2.6.
 Automatic Mixed Precision (amp)
-use_amp: True, training time about 3-hours.
+use_amp: True, training time about 3 hours.
-use_amp: False, training time about 5-hours.
+use_amp: False, training time about 5 hours.

 ## 3. Evaluation
-If you want to evaluate our pre-trained model or your custom trained model (specify the path to your model in the config file):
+If you want to evaluate our pre-trained model or your custom-trained model (specify the path to your model in the config file):

 ```
 python main.py --c ./configs/eval.yaml
 ```

-Results will be saved at ./records/{project_name}/{exp_name}/eval_results.txt
+Results will be saved in ./records/{project_name}/{exp_name}/eval_results.txt

 ## 4. Heatmap Generation
 ```